State Council Information Office: History

 The SCIO was formed in 1991 when the CCP Central Committee decided that the External Propaganda Leading Group (中央对外宣传小组) of the CCP Central Committee should have the name of State Council Information Office externally.
 The External Propaganda Leading Group was transformed into the Office of External Propaganda (OEP, 中央对外宣传办公室), officially called in English as the International Communications Office.
 The office was created with the goal of improving the Chinese government's international image following the 1989 Tiananmen Square protests and massacre.
 According to scholar Anne-Marie Brady, the SCIO became a separate unit from the CCP Central Propaganda Department but still connected to it and was the "public face of this new direction in foreign propaganda work."

 In May 2014, the OEP was formally abolished, with its functions absorbed into the CCP's Central Propaganda Department.
 The SCIO turned into an external nameplate for the Propaganda Department, used primarily for activities of one of its bureaus.
-In September 2018, the Press Conference Hall of the SCIO from 225 Chaoyangmennei Street, Dongcheng District to the Beijing Telegraph Building in 11 West Chang’an Avenue, Xicheng District.
+In September 2018, the Press Conference Hall of the SCIO was moved from 225 Chaoyangmennei Street, Dongcheng District to the Beijing Telegraph Building in 11 West Chang'an Avenue, Xicheng District.